archivesspace/archivesspace/mctf_implementation_plan.md

 ### 3.1 Record toolbar — current-language selector

-- [ ] Add "Descriptions" dropdown button to the resource record toolbar
+- [x] Add "Descriptions" dropdown button to the resource record toolbar
   - `frontend/app/views/shared/_resource_toolbar.html.erb`
   - Lists all languages recorded in `lang_descriptions` using ISO 639-2 codes
     - Use the translations available in the current locale files for the language labels
   - Primary language entry carries a badge (reuse existing Bootstrap badge component)
   - Selecting a language sets a client-side state (JS) and triggers a form reload or in-place re-render for that language
-    - Switching from one language to the other while having unsaved changes should give a warning
+    - [ ] Switching from one language to the other while having unsaved changes should give a warning
-- [ ] Same toolbar addition for archival object, accession, digital object toolbars
+- [x] Same toolbar addition for archival object, accession, digital object toolbars
+- [ ] Component tree (archival objects / digital object components) reloads when the language is switched.

 ### 3.2 Subform heading — current-language badge